Updated: May 2021, August 2021, January 2022

 A key feature of any asset management system is to provide businesses with visibility of what assets they’re responsible for.
 This is achieved by creating a fixed asset register.

-A fixed asset register provides the capabilities to input all data into one centralized system.
+A fixed asset register provides the capabilities to input all data into one centralised system.
 That includes asset information such as purchasing costs, maintenance schedules, and last known locations.
 This data can be accessed by staff and other stakeholders through the use of a cloud-based tool.

 Asset Lifecycle Management